sam2-s/BRB/README.md

-# BRB Hotels — Bell Road Baazigar
+# BRB Hostels — Bell Road Baazigar

 A complete **Hostel Management System** built with modern web technologies.
 Manage rooms, students, fee payments, complaints, and visitor records — all from one beautiful dashboard.